Reliability/stat687/README.md

 Pre-requisites & Co-requisites
 ------------------------------

-Students must have completed the following courses prior to enrolling in STAT 687.
-Requests to waive these requirements completion any or all of these required courses (or their equivalent) must Unless otherwise:
+Unless otherwise waived by the course instructor, students are required to have completed the following courses prior to enrolling in STAT 687.
+Requests to waive these required courses must be made in accordance AFIT EN policy guidelines and must be approved by the course instructor.
+Waivers my be approved for students that have has successfully completed a similar courses or if special arrangements are made to meet AFIT requirements

 -   STAT 602

-Co-requisites: None

 Meeting Time & Location
 -----------------------